The Struggle Over the South China Sea & the Strategy of Chinese Expansion

 With its clear analysis and powerful story-telling, Asian Waters has already received high praise including from top-ranking government officials in Asia itself and from experts on both sides of the Atlantic.

-International Endorsements for Asian Waters
+Reviews and Endorsements for Asian Waters

 Asian Waters deserves to be widely read and debated, all over the world.

 Bill Emmott, author of The Fate of the West: The Battle to Save the World’s Most Successful Idea